Political Activity on Campus

 • Hang campaign signs or “any item that advocates for or against a candidate, recall, initiative, referendum, bond election, budget override or any ballot measure shall be placed in or on community college buildings.”
 (ARS §15-1408).

-Employees should remember that they are “on-duty [1]” when working for the community college district, engaged in community college district business or acting on behalf of the community college district.
-On-duty time includes time spent supervising or organizing, or assisting in the supervision or organization of a community college district-sponsored extracurricular event, such as an athletic event.
+Employees should remember that they are “on-duty” when working for the community college district, engaged in community college district business, or acting on behalf of the community college district.
+On-duty time includes time spent supervising or organizing, or assisting in the supervision or organization, of a community college district-sponsored extracurricular event, such as an athletic event.

 Academic freedom protects much expression of opinion in the learning environment; however, faculty must take care not to express their opinions or preferences on elections during board meetings or within the classroom or other instructional setting if those expressions can be reasonably construed as an effort to influence the outcome of an election by attempting to affect someone’s vote.
-Such an effort would be outside the purview of academic freedom.
+Such an act would be outside the purview of academic freedom.

 The Arizona Attorney General has issued guidelines on the use of community college district resources for political activity.